stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 Notes:

-* The GLFW listener for the mouse-wheel has X and Y arguments but we only need one.
+* The GLFW listener for the mouse-wheel has X and Y arguments (with the same values) but we only use one.

 * We also expose the mouse-wheel axis for convenience.